RithikBanerjee/profile/readme.md

 # Responsive Resume

 &emsp;&emsp; A simple html page with a lot of bootstrap and font awesome just to create a resume template.
-Try modify it and have your version of this resume template.<br />
+Edit your details and try modify the bootstrap classes, color or icons to have your version of a resume template.
+Best of luck for your career.<br />

 ## FAQ